johsteffens/beth/README.md

 ## Usage

-This project serves as foundation library shared across more specialized projects (e.g. [rayflux](https://github.com/johsteffens/rayflux)).
+This project serves as foundation library shared across more specialized projects (e.g. [actinon](https://github.com/johsteffens/actinon)).

    * Download [beth](https://github.com/johsteffens/beth) together with a project builds on it and compile both together.
    * Or: Develop your own application based on beth.

+Since [beth](https://github.com/johsteffens/beth) is a library, you may want to use it in combination with another project depending on beth (e.g. [actinon](https://github.com/johsteffens/actinon)).

 ## License

 The source code in this project is licensed under the Apache 2.0 License.

-Since [beth](https://github.com/johsteffens/beth) is a library, you may want to use it in combination with another project depending on beth (e.g. [rayflux](https://github.com/johsteffens/rayflux)).
-Provisions and requirements of beth's license do not automatically extend to or mix with dependent projects.
-Instead each project should be used by the terms of its own license.

 *Copyright (C) 2017 Johannes B. Steffens johannes.b.steffens@gmail.com.*